KobeVK/CI-CD-Home-assignment/README.md

 In this stage, we release the image as artifact to dockerhub. <br>
 This image containes the latest of our code
 6. `Destroy`<br>
-On development pipelines only (pipelines that came from any other branch but `main`) it will kill the EC2 machine that was created during the pipeline
+On development branches only (pipelines that came from any other branch but `main`) the pipeline will kill the EC2 machine that was created after 10 minuets

+as for production, the

 # Deployment
-## Development deployment: <br>